Oroville Dam crisis: Repairs

 On April 2, 2019, due to heavy rainfall upstream, the DWR began releasing water over the newly reconstructed spillway at a rate of 8300 cuft/s.
 Releases were increased to 25000 cuft/s on April 7 to test how the spillway performed in higher flows.
 They were decreased to 15000 cuft/s on April 9.

+Overall, repairs took over 2 million hours to rebuild the Oroville Spillways.

+With the main damage repaired, there are still periodic concrete and sealant repairs.
+The Department of Water Resources monitor the weather and reservoir levels closely to determine whether early repair work in necessary.
+The construction period for this is set to end in 2025.